Key Takeaways

 2. Improves Indoor Air Quality

-3. Take Pressure of the Electric Grid
+3. Take Pressure off the Electric Grid

 When Should You Consider Passive Cooling?

-Now you need to evaluate when is the best time to consider and apply passive cooling techniques.
+Now you need to evaluate when the best time is to consider and apply passive cooling techniques.
 Here are some options you can take into account:

 1. New Building Construction

-For instance, a plan that encourages breeze paths to flow into all the rooms of your home or a layout with many windows to promote ventilation paths.
+For instance, a plan that encourages breeze paths to flow into all the rooms of your home, or a layout with many windows to promote ventilation paths.

 2. Renovating Your Existing Homes